 MoCD Type A is a rare metabolic disorder characterized by severe and rapidly progressive neurologic damage and death in newborns.
 MoCD Type A results from a genetic deficiency in cyclic Pyranopterin Monophosphate (cPMP), a molecule that enables production of certain enzymes, the absence of which allows neurotoxic sulfite to accumulate in the brain.
-To date, there is no approved therapy available for MoCD Type A. There has been some early clinical experience with the cPMP replacement therapy in a small number of children with MoCD Type A. We received authorization to initiate testing of our synthetic cPMP replacement therapy in healthy volunteers and began dosing healthy volunteers in the second quarter 2013.
+To date, there is no approved therapy available for MoCD Type A. There has been some early clinical experience with the cPMP replacement therapy in a small number of children with MoCD Type A and we have initiated a natural history study in patients with MoCD Type A. We received authorization to initiate testing of our synthetic cPMP replacement therapy in healthy volunteers and began dosing healthy volunteers in the second quarter 2013.